 Many modern tech buzzwords—AI, ML, Deep Learning, Computer Vision, Cloud, Big Data, Blockchain—get tossed around so often that people sometimes apply them to tasks that aren’t actually related (for instance, combining statistics with ML doesn’t automatically make it AI).
-This overuse in media and everyday conversation can lead to misunderstandings about what these terms really mean.
-One such term we’ll examine here is data annotator (often also called a data labeler).

 Most people are aware that data annotators contribute to AI/ML work, particularly by preparing the training and testing datasets used by data scientists and ML engineers.
 However, that’s not all data labelers actually do.
+Within the broader AI domain, data annotation is a fundamental component that supports the advancement of AI technologies and applications.

 - What data annotation is